2025122057/Takapedia-Store/README.md

 #For upload picture, you have to save the picture in (product).jpeg file and than save it into the assets/images folder for the picture to be display.

 >For testing, I have already put the sock.jpeg images in the assets/images folder.
-You can try to upload it in the Product Image (filename).
+You can try to upload.
+You can just type it in the Product Image (filename).

 #Frameworks / Libraries Used
 > Bootstrap 5.3 – For responsive layout and UI components.